starphillips/BristolOpenData/docs/testing.md

 <H3> Manual Test Cases:</H3>
 <p>
 <h4> Test Case ID: MT-001 </h4>
-Test Case Name: Search for Advice Centers by Keyword <br>
+Test Case Name: Search for Advice Centres by Keyword <br>
 Description: Verify that users can search for advice centres by typing in a keyword.<br>
 Prerequisites: Access to the advice drop-in centre system.<br>